cogini/avro_schema/README.md

 ### Schema Registry

 In a relatively static system, it's not too hard to exchange schema files between producers and consumers.
-When things are changing more frequlently, it can be difficult to keep files up to date.
+When things are changing more frequently, it can be difficult to keep files up to date.
 It's also easy for insignificant differences such as whitespace to result in a different schema hashes.